nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * is acting as a secretary or a treasurer of a club with a lot of people
-* has a need of a convenient way to organise paperwork and general information about the club
+* has a need for a convenient way to organise paperwork and general information about the club
 * has a need to manage a significant number of contacts
 * has a requirement to keep notes and tabs on people and projects
 * prefer desktop apps over other types